 What about its less volatile and more stable substitute – Chloramine?

+If you’re using water from the tap for your home aquarium then removing its Chlorine contents is absolutely essential for keeping your pet fish safe.
 Here’s what happens with water when being boiled and if that removes free Chlorine:

-What about boiling out Chloramine?
+What about boiling out Chloramine from the water?

 Chloramine is the chemical bond between Ammonia and Chlorine and is less volatile and reactive than the free Chlorine molecules.